Toddlers do the most adorable things: Give unexpected hugs, squeal with laughter, and cuddle up to you when they're tired.

 - Step 5: Redirect.
 Distraction works wonders with kids this age.
 If emotions and energy levels are running high or if boredom has set in, help redirect a little one's attention to a more positive activity, like dancing to music, coloring, or playing a game.

-Discipline usually is not necessary, since most kids don't realize biting hurts.
+Discipline usually is not necessary, as most kids don't realize biting hurts.
+Never hit or bite a child who has bitten, as this teaches the child that this behavior is OK.

 If you've tried the steps above and the behavior doesn't stop, timeouts may be effective.
 Older toddlers may be taken to a designated timeout area — a kitchen chair or bottom stair — for a minute or two to calm down.

 As a general rule, about 1 minute per year of age is a good guide for timeouts.
-Shorter timeouts can be effective, but longer ones have no added benefit and can sometimes undermine your efforts if your child gets up (and refuses to return) before you signal that the timeout has ended.
+Longer timeouts have no added benefit.
+They also can undermine your efforts if your child gets up (and refuses to return) before you signal that the timeout has ended.

 Creating a 'Bite-Free' Environment